MICRO 2020 tutorial

 System-Level Design (SLD) group at Columbia University, New York.

 Luca P. Carloni is Professor of Computer Science at Columbia University in the City of New York.
 He holds a Laurea Degree in Electronics Engineering from the University of Bologna and the MS and PhD degrees in Electrical Engineering and Computer Sciences from UC Berkeley.
 His research interests are in system-on-chip platforms and distributed embedded systems.
 He coauthored over one hundred and forty refereed papers.
 Luca received the NSF CAREER Award, the ONR Young Investigator Award, and an Alfred P. Sloan Research Fellowship.
 In 2013, Luca served as general chair of Embedded Systems Week.
 Luca is an IEEE Fellow.

-Giuseppe Di Guglielmo received the Laurea degree (summa cum laude) and the PhD degree in Computer Science from the University of Verona, Italy in 2005 and 2009, respectively.
-He is currently an Associate Research Scientist with the Department of Computer Science, Columbia University, New York.
+Giuseppe Di Guglielmo is an Associate Research Scientist with the Department of Computer Science, Columbia University, New York.
+Giuseppe received the Laurea degree and the PhD degree in Computer Science from the University of Verona, Italy.
 His PhD thesis was on the verification and validation of system-level hardware design.
 His current research topics include the design, validation, and security of hardware accelerators.
 He is also interested in the acceleration of machine learning applications for physics and robotics with high-level synthesis and FPGA platforms.
-He has authored over 50 publications.
+He has authored over 70 publications.

 Davide Giri is a PhD student in Computer Science at Columbia University.
 He received the MS degree in electronic engineering from Politecnico di Torino and the MS degree in electrical and computer engineering from the University of Illinois at Chicago.
-His research interests include architectures and system-level design methodologies for heterogeneous system-on- chip.
-Davide is one of the architects of the ESP project.
+His research interests include architectures and system-level design methodologies for heterogeneous system-on- chip, with particular focus on hardware accelerators and on-chip data movement.
+Davide is one of the main architects of the ESP project.